DeicPro/Android-Script-Auto-updater/README.md

 	version="1.0_stable"

-4.2• Put the link of the latest version of your script, example:
+4.2• Write the link of the latest version of your script, example:

 	cloud="https://your_site.com/your_script.sh"